-The Boston University School of Medicine PA program is a 110 credit hour professional degree program that spans over the course of 28 months.
+The Boston University School of Medicine PA program is a 107 credit-hour professional degree program that spans over the course of 28 months.
 The program is divided in to two academic phases: Didactic and Clinical.
-The didactic phase, 12 months in length, is divided in to three “semesters.”
-The clinical phase is 16 months in length and is comprised of 14 one-month clinical clerkships and two months dedicated to thesis preparation.
+The didactic phase, which begins in March of each year is 12 months in length and is divided in to three semesters.
+The clinical phase is 16 months in length and is comprised of 14 clinical clerkships and two months dedicated to thesis preparation.

 Consistent with BU financial aid policies, all PA students must successfully complete their degree requirements within 42 months of matriculation in order to be eligible for their diploma.
 All students are required to complete the entire program on a full time basis, in sequential fashion.